JAForbes/blog/posts/versality-of-array-methods.md

 parseJSON("<A>1</A>") //=> []
 ```

-Now that we get back a list, we can tack advantage of the native behaviour of `map`.
+Now that we get back a list, we can take advantage of the native behaviour of `map`.
 It will never call a function on an empty list, and in our case an invalid output.

 ```js
 parseJSON('{"A":1}').map( o => a.A / 2 ) //=> [0.5]